-The Nomination Committee comprises two independent non-executive Directors, namely Mr. Ko Ming Tung, Edward (chairman of the Nomination Committee) and Mr. Ho Yiu Yue, Louis and one executive Director namely, Mr. Lam Cheung Shing, Richard.
+As at the date of this report, the Nomination Committee comprises two independent non-executive Directors, namely Mr. Ko Ming Tung, Edward (chairman of the Nomination Committee) and Mr. Ho Yiu Yue, Louis and one executive Director namely, Mr. Chen Yi, Ethan.
 The terms of reference of the Nomination Committee have been determined with reference to the CG Code.
 Under its terms of reference, the responsibilities of the Nomination Committee include but not limited to review annually the structure, size and composition (including the skills, knowledge and experience) of the Board, to review and report the Board diversity to the Board, to assess the independence of the independent non-executive Directors, to make recommendations to the Board, by taking into account the Board Diversity Policy and the Nomination Policy on appointment or re-appointment of Directors and to make recommendations to the Board on the appointment or re-appointment of the senior management, and to assess the qualifications and competencies of the candidates, so as to ensure that all nominations are fair and transparent.

-During the year ended 31 March 2023, the Nomination Committee held two meetings with full attendance of its members.
-At the meeting, the Nomination Committee reviewed current Board structure, size and composition, considered the qualifications of the retiring Directors standing for election at the AGM, reviewed the diversity policy of the Board, reviewed and considered the proposed re-appointment of Mr. Ko Ming Tung, Edward as Independent Non-executive Director and a member of the Audit Committee and recommended to the Board for such appointment.
+During the year ended 31 March 2024, the Nomination Committee held two meetings with full attendance of its members.
+At the meetings, the Nomination Committee reviewed current Board structure, size and composition, considered the qualifications of the retiring Directors standing for election at the AGM, reviewed and considered the proposed re-appointment of Mr. Ho Yiu Yue, Louis as Independent Non-executive Director and recommended to the Board for such appointment and proposed the re-designation of Mr. Jiang Zhaobai from an executive Director to a non-executive Director, the appointment of Mr. Chen Yi, Ethan as the Chief Executive Office of the Company and Mr. Jiang Xiao Heng Jason as an executive Director and recommended to the Board for such re-designation and appointments.
 The attendance records of the members of the Nomination Committee are as follows:

-Attendance/

-Number of

-Name of Directors Meetings

-Mr. Ko Ming Tung, Edward (Chairman) 2/2

-Mr. Lam Cheung Shing, Richard 2/2

-Mr. Ho Yiu Yue, Louis 2/2
+Name of Directors Attendance/ Number of Meetings Mr. Ko Ming Tung, Edward (Chairman) 2/2 Mr. Chen Yi, Ethan (Appointed on 1 November 2023) 0/2 Mr. Ho Yiu Yue, Louis 2/2 Mr. Lam Cheung Shing, Richard (Resigned on 1 November 2023) 2/2